krisfur/cachyos-setup/readme.md

 curl -f https://zed.dev/install.sh | sh
 ```

-and add the `Zedokai` extension and set it to `Zedokai Darker (filter Ristretto)`.
-All other needed extensions will pop up when you open a file of a certain language, other than odin.
+and add the `Zedokai` extension and set it to `Zedokai Darker (Filter Spectrum)`.
+All other needed extensions will pop up when you open a file of a certain language, other than `odin`.

 Afterwards get the `anthropic API` key from `proton pass` and configure that agent, and then use this in zed `settings.json`: